-Claim: A woman discovers on a call-in radio show that her boyfriend is married.
+Claim: On a call-in radio show a woman discovers her boyfriend is married.

 A 25-year-old woman named Kim phoned in to take part in a scheme called "He Loves Me, He Loves Me Not," a common radio skit (also known as "The War of the Roses")

 in which women who suspect their lovers of fooling around behind their backs give contact information for their beaus to an on-air host, who then employs various ruses (typically offering to send a gift of free roses anywhere the man would like to have them delivered) to try to catch out the straying sweethearts.
 In this instance Kim had been going out with a man named Greg for about a year, she said.
 Since Greg lived in Duluth, which was quite a distance away (over 150 miles) from Kim's home near Minneapolis, they saw each other only on weekends.
 Alarm bells should have been going off already, but Kim swore she had "absolutely no reason" to suspect Greg had been messing around on her.
 "I know he loves me," she told Savage quite confidently. ("Then this is going to be boring," Savage quipped in reply.)

 Nonetheless, Savage plunged ahead with the scheme.
 He called Greg in Duluth and told him that his business card had been picked out of a fishbowl at a local business establishment, entitling him to one dozen free roses.
 (Greg didn't find this unusual, since he admitted he came out to Minneapolis every weekend "on business.")
 And where would Greg like the flowers sent?
 "To my wife, Cindy," he replied.